dylanpiera/Foundry-Pokemon-Tabletop-United-System/playtest.md

 For example, Pikachu's highest base stat is speed, and it's lowest is defense.
 If you put all your level up points into defense because you want a chonky season 1 pikachu, not the skinny rubbish they brought out in later seasons, defense doesn't actually become the highest stat until level 20!

-### How can I take part?
+## How can I take part?
 If you want to play with these playtest stats the GM should go to the PTU Settings and click this checkbox.

 ![image](https://user-images.githubusercontent.com/43385250/221135503-476c39ec-6581-4db4-a362-6afd95e8b03d.png)

-I'd reccomend you let player re-allocate level up points if you do this, espcially if you are currently following the Base Stat Relations Rule.
+We recommend you to let player re-allocate level up points if you do this, espcially if you are currently following the Base Stat Relations Rule, as this one is now obsolete.

-Any feedback you have for how this new system plays out can be given to us in this [discord channel](https://discord.gg/Y8Wu2jZGzq)
+## Providing Feedback
+Feedback for any Playtest can be done in our [Discord Server's](https://discord.gg/Y8Wu2jZGzq) [#ptr-playtest](https://ptb.discord.com/channels/748601513835888682/1078480391448559718) discussions threads.
+All playtests will have their own 'Feedback' thread opened and marked as such.

+## FAQ
+None yet~